Marie-Hélène Demoulin, Belgium

-Marie - Hélène Demoulin has been with EY for nearly two years and is responsible for the Learning and Development Curricular for Advisory.
+Marie - Hélène Demoulin has been with EY for nearly three years and is responsible for the Learning and Development Curricular for Advisory and Transaction Advisory as well as campus recruitment for Advisory and Transaction Advisory.

 What does your job entail on a day-to-day basis?

-In my current role, I am responsible for the learning and development curricula for advisory.
+In my current role, I am responsible for the learning and development curricular for Advisory and Transaction Advisory.
 Aside from assisting the Director, I am also the point of contact and the go-to person for all of our colleagues and consultants.
 If they have any questions or queries on learning and development, they come to me.
-The other part of my job, is the campus recruitment part, and for this I am responsible for the hiring of junior profiles in advisory in our transaction advisory department.
+The other part of my job, is the campus recruitment part, and for this I am responsible for the hiring of junior profiles in our Advisory and Transaction Advisory department.

-Before you were working at EY, were you at another company or did you join us straight from university?
+Before working at EY, were you at another company or did you join us straight from university?

-When you made to choose to come to EY, what was it that attracted you to EY or the role in particular?
+When you made your decision to come to EY, what was it that attracted you to EY or the role in particular?

-It was actually a difficult choose for me as I was also given the chance to continue at PwC.
-But ultimately I was contacted by an employee from EY and was given the opportunity to sit down and have a conversation with them as to the prospects of my transferring to EY.
+It was actually a difficult choice for me as I was also given the chance to continue at PwC.
+But ultimately I was contacted by an employee from EY and was given the opportunity to sit down and have a conversation with them as to the prospects of transferring to EY.
 The interview went smoothly and I really had the feeling that it was like a large family that I would be joining with a lot of support if needed.
 I could have stayed at PwC, but after two interviews at EY I immediately felt a connection, and felt that it was going to be wonderful team to work with.
-It has a nice atmosphere and appreciation from all the people.
-They presented a few colleagues, and they were so positive about their role and showed so much appreciation even during the interviews that I went to.
-And that's why I came to acknowledge myself then joined EY.
+It has a nice atmosphere and appreciation.
+They presented a few colleagues, and they were so positive about their role and showed so much appreciation even during the interviews that I went through.

-As a young professional, what was it like working in Brussels, for example?
+As a young professional, what is it like working in Brussels, for example?

 It was nice to work in Brussels because it is like a mixture of different cultures with the European institutions.
 You get to meet a lot of different people from different backgrounds and get to experience their way of learning and working.
 I also think that in any new city or country, you always get to know new and exciting things.
 Even if you think you know everything already, every day you discover something new, and that is something I really like about the international aspect of EY.